gmacario/gmacario.github.io/_posts/2018-10-09-try-jenkins-x-gcp.md

         ********************************************************

-             NOTE: Your admin password is: tigermaple
+             NOTE: Your admin password is: xxxxxx

         ********************************************************